aws/amazon-freertos/vendors/microchip/secure_elements/app/example_trust_chain_tool/README.md

 ```

 3) Create a policy called "DemoPolicy" for your thing's certificate.
-Modify policy_template.json to restrict or expand the permissions of your device.
+Modify the policy_template.json file in this directory to restrict or expand the permissions of your device.
 ```
 aws iot create-policy --policy-name DemoPolicy --policy-document file://policy_template.json
 ```